graysonlee123/Vue-Subscription-Tracker/README.md

 ### Urgent

 [] Fix dates going back a day on save
-- Save dates as ISO string in DB
+- Saved dates as ISO string in DB no timezone offset
-- Dates are being parsed to local time in browser, need to only use no timezone [] Need to fine tune inputs for sub form
+- Dates are being parsed to local timezone in browser, need to only use no timezone offset [] Need to fine tune inputs for sub form
-- Check input types for phones
+-x Check input types for phones
-- Encode / Decode HTML
+-x Encode / Decode HTML
-- style update button
+-x style update button
 - Add plus / minus buttons for interval (?)
-- Form errors
+-x Form errors

 ### General

-[] Fix back arrow on mobile
-[] Make subscription component fixed width
-[] Add remove subscription logic to Subscription component dropdown [] Add sorting links to main menu; ?filter=all, ?filter=month, ?filter=week [] For All, add accordion
-[] Year and day parsing for future payments
-[] No Subscription Found component
 [] account page - full screen route
   [] settings page - integrate with account page
+[] Add sorting links to main menu; ?filter=all, ?filter=month, ?filter=week
+  [] For All, add accordion
+[] Year and day parsing for future payments
-[] Date picker needs to show previous month and next month days - make look and interact more like ticktick's [] Handle removing error on lost focus for an error'd field's input [] Integrate Tags
+[] Date picker needs to show previous month and next month days - make look and interact more like ticktick's [] Handle removing error on lost focus for an error'd field's input [] Landing page
-[] Landing page
 [] Look into making webapp only on /app, serve Home, About, Contact page on Node?
+[] Sanitize user information on signup
+[x] Rotate arrow on Subscription component
+[x] No Subscription Found component
+[x] Add remove subscription logic to Subscription component dropdown [x] Make subscription component fixed width
+[x] Fix back arrow on mobile
 [x] Fix new sub form's date default date
 [x] Make a subscription "display" with an edit button to send to the subscription form [x] Have upcoming payments on subscription forms for view only